chiu/accounting-ml-project/README.md

 ## Table of Contents:
 * data: data from here has been emptied out, data can be found on SFU cluster under hdfs in `/user/vcs/`
-* data_integration: code for integrating financial reports with AAER and IBES data.
+* data_integration: code for integrating financial reports from CompuStat with AAER and IBES data.
 * eda: code for heatmap, number of misstatements per industry plots.
 * experimental: sandbox for code
 ### machine_learning: location of the logistic regression and random forest code.
 Contains the following: